VectorMethods

 Use cases

-The same media foundation supports editorial teams, archive operators, streaming catalog teams, and product teams building discovery experiences.
+The same media foundation supports editorial, archive, streaming catalog, and product discovery work.

 Tag-free archive retrieval